Tiberriver256/azure-devops-node-api/project-management/collaboration-sessions/README.md

 - [Team Reviews](../team-reviews/): Formal reviews of completed work
 - [Task Tracking](../task-tracking/): Tracking of action items from collaboration sessions
 - [Documentation Standards](../documentation-standards/): Where collaboration outcomes are often implemented

+## Subdirectory Overview

+- **template-reviews/**: Contains files related to the review of documentation templates, including action items, discussion guides, and workshop notes.
+- **feedback/**: Stores feedback-related documents, including discussions and responses to reviews.
+- **discussions/**: Includes files related to various discussion sessions, such as follow-up sessions, presentations, and structure reviews.